BhaveshSolanki32/ChessAI/README.md

 - [Future plan](#Future-plan)
 - [Acknowledgement](#Acknowledgement)
 ## About
-The project implements the classic game of chess with it's AI which implementes using minimax algorithm.
+The project implements the classic game of chess along with an AI that utilizes the minimax algorithm.

-The minimax algorithm creates a tree where each node represent a possible game state the algorithm goes to certain defined depth after reaching to max depth it calculates a score for each node at leaf stage using a heuristic function currently the function calculates the material advantage and piece mobility (heuristic function will be expanded with further updates).
+The minimax algorithm constructs a tree where each node represents a potential game state.
+The algorithm traverses this tree to a defined depth.
+Once it reaches the maximum depth, it calculates a score for each leaf node using a heuristic function.
+Currently, the heuristic function calculates material advantage and piece mobility.
+(Note that the heuristic function will be expanded in future updates).
+And traverse up the tree to give the score to each root node.

+Feel free to reach out if you have any questions or need further information!
 ## Project screenshots/GIFs
-## How the Algorithm works
+## How the AI Algorithm works and its optimization

 The algorithm has mainly 2 component minimax algo which creates and traverse possiblity tree and a heuristic function that calculates score for a given board.
 Currently the heuristic function  considers piece mobility and material advantage.

 ### Minimax algorithm
-Minimax is a tree searching algorithm, popular for it's use in strategy turn based games like chess, tic tac toe etc.
+Minimax is a tree searching algorithm, popular for its use in strategy turn based games like chess, tic tac toe etc.
 It is fundamental for creating intelligent game-playing agents that can make optimal decisions.

 At its core, Minimax seeks to find the best possible move for a player by considering both its own and the opponent's potential moves.
 It operates as follows: